luciusmagn/lambdas-and-logos/book.typ

 intimately connected.
 The decisions you make at the small scale affect what's possible at the large scale, and the structures you establish at the large scale influence how you approach the small.

+Keep in mind, this book will not give you complete solutions, we will discuss issues that are faced by developers all the damn time, and what we can do to ameliorate them.
+We will give you context, a lot of context, that will help you figure out where to go next, if you want to explore any solution in-depth.
+A book about the merits of object oriented programming will probably not give you fair and unbiased overview, of how you could alternatively model applications under a functional paradigm, that approaches programming under a completely different philosophy.

 For now, let's focus on the fundamentals of programming in the small - the practices that lead to clear, maintainable code at the level of individual components.
 After all, even the largest cathedrals are built one stone at a time.#footnote[
     If you have suggestions for any cathedrals or churches I should visit in Europe, please let me know at *me\@mag.wiki*.
 I like taking pictures of them.
 ]

 == Line lengths and whitespace

+Let's start with something very small, and manageable, line lengths and whitespace.
+I have already previously mentioned the recommended line length limit of 80.

 == Source code files